7 Introduction to R and the Tidyverse

 3 Torgersen My favourite island

-To simplify certain analysis or plotting operations data often has to be transformed from a wide to a long format or vice versa (Figure 7.1).
+To simplify certain analysis or plotting operations data often has to be transformed from a wide to a long format or vice versa ().
+Both data formats have useful applications and usually a given R function requires either, so we need to know how to convert between the two.

 • A table in wide format has N key columns and N value columns.